NVizzutti/MovieReviews/README.md

 Entity also allows for easy `one-to-many` associatons and lazy loading through the use of virtual properties in the model.
 Additional database properties were written with Transact-SQL to assure proper handling of data modification and deletion among other things.

 ##Razor Markup
-`C# Razor` allowed me to handle some light logic in my views.
-I would rather have integrated a light frontend framework to handle the data, but since this was a short project for review purposes using razor was adequate.
+`C# Razor` allowed me to handle some basic logic in my views.
+I would rather have integrated a light frontend framework to handle the data, but since this was a short project for my review purposes using razor was adequate.
+I would love to integrate `.NET` and `Reactjs.net` or `Angularjs` in a future project.

 ##Queries in Visual C-Sharp
-I enjoy writing SQL queries probably more than the average programmer, so I appreciate the several options Visual C# provides and their accessibility.
+I enjoy writing SQL queries probably more than the average programmer, so I appreciate the several options Visual C# provides in the form of command objects, table adapters, and `LINQ Operations`.

 ##Frontend
 Speaking of the frontend, that is one thing I would like to revisit later for this project.
 As of now it is very minimal, with mostly HTML/CSS and a bit of jQuery to handle data re-organization.
+I just enjoy the limitless opportunities to integrate different technologies and find new development experiences all the time.